OrqueIO/Orqueio-bpm-examples/quarkus-extension/datasource-example/README.md

-# Camunda Platform Runtime Quarkus Datasource Example
+# Orqueio Platform Runtime Quarkus Datasource Example

-This example uses Quarkus, the Supersonic Subatomic Java Framework, in combination with the extension  `camunda-bpm-quarkus-engine`.
+This example uses Quarkus, the Supersonic Subatomic Java Framework, in combination with the extension  `orqueio-bpm-quarkus-engine`.

-The Datasource example demonstrates how you can use the Camunda Platform Runtime Engine in combination with Quarkus to perform the following:
+The Datasource example demonstrates how you can use the Orqueio Platform Runtime Engine in combination with Quarkus to perform the following:

 * Configure a custom datasource used by the engine.
-  * The example uses an H2 in-memory database by default, but other Camunda-supported datasouce configurations are available.
+  * The example uses an H2 in-memory database by default, but other Orqueio-supported datasouce configurations are available.
 * Deploy a simple [approval process](src/main/resources/bpmn/process.bpmn).
-* Manage transactions with Quarkus and the Camunda Platform Runtime Engine.
+* Manage transactions with Quarkus and the Orqueio Platform Runtime Engine.
 * Expose a REST API endpoint to evaluate a given amount.

 To run the example you can [package and run](#packaging-and-running-the-application) the application.